 In the third part, we compare the computation cost and communication cost for user transactions generation of our scheme with that of the traditional scheme.
 In the traditional scheme, the sender encrypts data with a symmetric key.
 The encrypted data is then sent along with the symmetric key encrypted with the receiver's public key.
 However, considering that users may update IoT data much more frequently than updating keys.
 In our scheme, users can update key transactions as needed instead of updating the key each time the IoT transaction is updated.
-We assume that the user generates a $tx{IoT}$ every 10 min and generates a $tx{key}$ every 43 200 min (about one month).
+We assume that the user generates a tx{IoT} every 10 minutes and generates a tx{key} every 43200 minutes (about 1 month).
 Fig. 6 shows the comparison of the computation time overhead of the user transactions generation between our scheme and the traditional scheme.
 Fig. 7 shows the communication overhead of user transactions generation between our scheme and the traditional scheme.